Altit Fort: Restoration

-Fort and Local Economy
+Tourism

 Altit Fort has become an important source of revenue for the local economy.
 As of April 2025, visitors from down country and foreigners are charged 1,600 rupees per person for a tour of the Fort, which includes a local guide.
 Local residents are charged 200 rupees per person.

 The fort is complemented by a garden that features the Kha Basi Café.
 The Fort employs up to 15 people and contribute significantly to the local economy as it attracts tourists from all over the world.